-Public school educators are very much like the US Congress in the 1950’s.
+Public school policy-makers are very much like the US Congress in the 1950’s.
 If it had not been for the heroes of the civil rights movement, we might still be waiting for meaningful civil rights legislation.
 Disadvantaged children must not be made to wait.
 They are counting on us and we must act now.
 What a tragedy it will be if, in twenty years, our children’s children are still languishing as a result of an obsolete education process because we were reluctant to act; because we believed ourselves to be powerless.
 This is the antithesis of positive leadership.

 It is the job of public school teachers to teach all children not just the ones who come primed and ready to learn.
 The fact that so many children are failing means that something is terribly wrong; that something is not working.
 In any other venue we would never accept that there is nothing we can do to improve unacceptable outcomes.
 Teachers are not to blame for the failures of the system but they have an obligation to stand up for their students, when needed.

 The performance gap between black and white students is not because black kids are incapable of learning.
 That millions of kids who live in our poor urban and rural communities are disadvantaged in any number of ways does not mean they cannot learn, it just means they need a little extra time, patience, and attention.
-They need educators to keep testing new approaches until they find one that works.
+They need educators to keep trying new approaches until they find one that works.

 Whether manufacturing a product, providing a service, or selling something, there is always a solution if the outcomes are not what we want.
 This is also true with the education process utilized in schools all over the U.S. Finding a solution is not even complicated.
 It is simply a matter of clarifying purpose; being willing to try something new; learning from our mistakes; applying the principles of organizational management, systems thinking, and positive leadership; and, being committed to relentless improvement.

 I have developed a solution that will work but I need the help of black leaders to come together and convince public school superintendents with underperforming elementary schools to test my model.
 With the right kind of pressure some will be compelled to act.
 Teachers may well be skeptical but if they want success for their students they must be open to a new way.